Top 4 Pre-Trained Models for Image Classification with Python Code

 Step 4: Compile and Fit

-We will then build the last fully-connected layer.
-I have just used the basic settings, but feel free to experiment with different values of dropout, and different Optimisers and activation functions.
+We will then build the last fully connected layer.
+I have just used the basic settings, but feel free to experiment with different dropout values, optimizers, and activation functions.

 Awesome!
-As you can see, we were able to achieve a validation Accuracy of 93% with just 10 epochs and without any major changes to the model.
-This is where we realize how powerful transfer learning is and how useful pre-trained models for image classification can be.
-A caveat here though – VGG16 takes up a long time to train compared to other models and this can be a disadvantage when we are dealing with huge datasets.
+As you can see, we achieved a validation accuracy of 93% with just 10 epochs and without any major changes to the model.
+This is where we realize how powerful Transfer Learning for Image Classification is and how useful pre-trained models for image classification can be.
+A caveat here, though: VGG16 takes a long time to train compared to other models, which can be a disadvantage when dealing with huge datasets.

 Inception

-While researching for this article – one thing was clear.
-The year 2014 has been iconic in terms of the development of really popular pre-trained models for Image Classification.
-While the above VGG-16 secured the 2nd rank in that years’ ILSVRC, the 1st rank was secured by none other than Google – via its model GoogLeNet or Inception as it is now later called as.
+While researching this article, one thing was clear: The year 2014 has been iconic in developing really popular pre-trained models for pretrained models for image classification.
+While the above VGG-16 secured the 2nd rank in that year’s ILSVRC, the 1st rank was secured by none other than Google via its model GoogLeNet, or Inception as it is now later called.

 The original paper proposed the Inceptionv1 Model.
 At only 7 million parameters, it was much smaller than the then prevalent models like VGG and AlexNet.
-Adding to it a lower error rate, you can see why it was a breakthrough model.
+You can see why it was a breakthrough model by adding a lower error rate.
 Not only this, but the major innovation in this paper was also another breakthrough – the Inception Module.

-As can be seen, in simple terms, the Inception Module just performs convolutions with different filter sizes on the input, performs Max Pooling, and concatenates the result for the next Inception module.
-The introduction of the 1 * 1 convolution operation reduces the parameters drastically.
+As can be seen, in simple terms, the Inception Module performs convolutions with different filter sizes on the input, performs Max Pooling, and concatenates the result for the next Inception module.
+The introduction of the 1 * 1 convolution operation drastically reduces the parameters.

 Pretrained Models for Image Classification : Inception module with dimension reduction

-Though the number of layers in Inceptionv1 is 22, the massive reduction in the parameters makes it a formidable model to beat.
+Though the number of layers in Inceptionv1 is 22, the massive parameter reduction makes it a formidable model to beat.

 Pretrained Models for Image Classification : Auxillary Classifiers

-The Inceptionv2 model was a major improvement on the Inceptionv1 model which increased the accuracy and further made the model less complex.
+The Inceptionv2 model was a major improvement on the Inceptionv1 model, which increased its accuracy and made it less complex.
 In the same paper as Inceptionv2, the authors introduced the Inceptionv3 model with a few more improvements on v2.

 The following are the major improvements included: